buttplugio/buttplug/buttplug/README.md

 different hardware.
 Clients can then connect over websockets or network ports, to claim and interact with the hardware.

+## Compiling

+On Windows and macOS, running `cargo build` should suffice for building the project.
+All dependencies are vendored in.

+On Linux, the following packages will be needed to build with default features:

+- `libudev-dev` (Required for serial port/HID support)
+- `libusb-1.0-0-dev` (Required for serial port/HID support)

+The package names are listed as their debian requirements, and may be different for other distributions.
+Removing the `lovense-dongle-manager` and `serial-manager` features should stop these from being requires.

 ## Usage

 To use Buttplug in your rust application or library, check out the